levnnaz/siem-home-lab/README.md

 You should now see a **live attack map** that dynamically displays attacker IPs and their geographic sources.

 ---

-🗺️ *Each plotted point represents a failed login attempt enriched with location data from the GeoIP watchlist.*

----
 ### 🗺️ Attack Map Visualization
 ![Attack Map](screenshots/attack-map.png)